 It is the policy of Colgate University not to discriminate against any employee or applicant for employment on the basis of their race, color, creed, religion, age, sex, pregnancy, national origin, marital status, disability, protected Veterans status, sexual orientation, gender identity or expression, being or having been victims of domestic violence or stalking, familial status, or any other categories covered by law.
 Colgate is an Equal Opportunity/Affirmative Action employer.
 Candidates from historically underrepresented groups, women, persons with disabilities, and protected veterans are encouraged to apply.

-Colgate is a vibrant liberal arts university of 3,200 students situated in central New York state.
+Colgate is a highly selective liberal arts university of 3,200 students situated in central New York state.
 Colgate faculty are committed to excellence in both teaching and scholarship.
-Further information about the Department of Biology can be found here.
-Applicants with dual-career considerations can find postings of other employment opportunities at Colgate and at other institutions of higher education in upstate New York here.
+Further information about the Department of Sociology and Anthropology is available here.
+The salary range for the position is $92,300 to $96,300.
+Applicants with dual-career considerations can find postings of other employment opportunities at Colgate and at other institutions of higher education in upstate New York.

 Campus Crime Reporting and Statistics